build-on-aws/content/posts/pack-the-old-deploy-as-gold/index.md

     COPY "myapp" "/opt/jboss/server/default/deploy/myapp.war"

-This is just to help us to debug and be sure that our app was included in our image:
+This is just to help us debug and be sure that our app was included in our image:

     RUN find /opt/jboss | grep myapp